humungus-gungi/bootyquest/README.md

 Ifa comes up behind the trooper she is stalking - she reaches out and senses his thoughts of wanting to be away, wanting to leave this place.
 She speaks with him, encouraging him to leave his own captors and uses compassion to sway him away from this fight.
 It works!
 Ifa just councellored that guy into pacifism.
 Wow!

-Kazgan's turn, and he's out for blood.
+Kasgan's turn, and he's out for blood.
 He first misdirects, using a deception check with force die, to make the nearest trooper believe that he is coming in as the Second Sister and shouts, "Kill the traitors!" while pointing to two troopers on a nearby dias.
 He shoots an AMAZING shot, damaging both on the dias - the Eastern Wall troopers are also now shaken, leaving all but the trooper sergeant now in deep fear.

 Finally, we come to Gungi - now that everyone's peeing their pants, Gungi is ready to put the icing on the cake.
 He jumps out, immediately engaging with two nearby troopers who have to make fear checks.
 One just straight runs away, the other gets whacked with the lightsabre, is disarmed, and maybe dies?
 Not if Gungi can help it, but...you know.
 Maybe dead.